-And for further answer, I say that I am advised and so suggest that the act of Assembly in such cases made and provided (to wit, the act of July 2, 1839) is contrary to the Constitution of thist sate and has no binding force whatever, and hence respectfully submit that I am not bound to make such contribute.
+And for further answer, I say that I am advised and so suggest that the act of Assembly in such cases made and provided (to wit, the act of July 2, 1839) is contrary to the Constitution of thist sate and has no binding force whatever, and hence remains that I am not bound to make such spectfully submit that I am not bound to make such ertificate.
+Sworn to before GEORGE POISS.

-Mr. Sellers demurred to the return, saying that the return admitted that the signers of this petition were qualified electors, but simply said that Mr. Donegan was not custodian of the list.
-After hearing counsel, Judge Ludlow said:-"If we order our Prothonotary to certify to a record of this court, it will not do for him to refuse obedience this court, it will not do for him to refuse obedience on the ground that he does not know the record to be true, and thus I answer the first proposition of the answer.
+"Mr. Sellers demurred to the return, saying that the return admitted that the signers of this petition were qualified electors, but simply said that Mr. Donegan was not custodian of the ist.
+After hearing counsel, Judge Ludlow said:-"If we order our Prothonotary to certify to a record of this court, it will not do for him to refuse obedience on the ground that he does not know the record to be true, and thus I answers he first second to be true, and thus I answer the first proposition of the answer.
 As to the second, I say it would be revolutionary in me at this time to decide that this act of Assembly is unconstitutional.
 I award a peremptory mandamus commanding the Prothonotary to certify that upon the affidavits before him he believes the petitioners to be qualified electors."